docker/docs/engine/admin/logging/view_container_logs.md

   and `STDERR`.

-In the first case, your logs are processed in other ways and you may choose not to use `docker logs`.
+In the first case, your logs are processed in other ways and you may choose not to use `docker container logs`.
 In the second case, the official `nginx` image shows one workaround, and the official Apache `httpd` image shows another.

 The official `nginx` image creates a symbolic link from